Last updated September 12, 2014

-The EU Data Privacy Directive gives you certain rights in relation to the information which we hold about you including a right to request a copy of the information.
-If you would like a copy of this information, please email Privacy@aa.com.
+The EU Data Protection Directive gives EU residents certain rights in relation to the personally identifiable information which we hold about you including a right to request a copy of the information and the right to request the correction of inaccurate or incorrect data.
+If you would like a copy of the personally identifiable information that we hold about you or would like to request the correction of such information, please email Privacy@aa.com.

 When you provide us with your information, you acknowledge that this information may be stored and processed on servers located anywhere in the World, including either inside or outside of the USA or the European Economic Area.

-If you want to opt out of receiving forms of communication from American other than marketing email, or if you want American to stop sharing your information with third parties, please email firstname.lastname@example.org with your request.
+If you want to opt out of receiving forms of communication from American other than marketing email, or if you want American to stop sharing your personally identifiable information with third parties for those parties' direct marketing purposes, please email firstname.lastname@example.org with your request.
 Regardless of your opt-out preferences, we reserve the right to send you certain communications and share your information with third parties for administrative and analytical purposes.

 We'd also like to remind visitors that we provide additional links to resources we think you'll find useful.
 These links will lead you to sites that are not affiliated with American and may operate under different privacy practices.
 Our visitors are responsible for reviewing the privacy policies for such other websites, as we have no control over information that is submitted to these companies.